Team Coaching for High Performance!

 Outcomes

-What you can expect to gain
+What you can expect from team coaching?

 • A better understanding of self and others within the team context;